MaxPleaner/ruby-cli-skeleton/README.md

 1. Clone repo
 2. run `bundle install`
-3. Customize the `ruby-cli-skeleton` file.
+3. Customize the `lib/commands.rb` file and (optionally) the `ruby-cli-skeleton` file.
-  - The CLI is all set up and ready to use, it just lacks commands.
+  - `ruby-cli-skeleton` has the base CLI which is all set up and ready to use, but lacks useful commands.
   - Some commands are already defined, like `help`, `ls`, and `pwd`.
   - The commands available in the CLI are the instance methods on the `RubyCliSkeleton` class and any class it inherits from.
+    By default, it inherits from the `Commands` class in `lib/commands.rb`
   - Commands are simple to write.
 You can print something, return some value (this is a REPL), or just return nil.
   - Custom commands are written in `lib/commands.rb`